canonical/operator/docs/howto/run-workloads-with-a-charm-kubernetes.md

 ### Check file and directory existence

-> Added in 1.4

-To check if a paths exists you can use [`Container.exists`](https://ops.readthedocs.io/en/latest/#ops.Container.exists) for directories or files and [`Container.isdir`](https://ops.readthedocs.io/en/latest/#ops.Container.isdir) for directories.
+To check if a paths exists you can use [`Container.exists`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.exists) for directories or files and [`Container.isdir`](https://ops.readthedocs.io/en/latest/reference/ops.html#ops.Container.is_dir) for directories.
 These functions are analogous to python's `os.path.isdir` and `os.path.exists` functions.
 For example:

 ```python
 # if /tmp/myfile exists